 The above python code example inherits the product. template model and adds a QR code field by using Python libraries for the QR code image generation.

 Here, the product name, price, reference, and quantity are added using the add_data function. then rendered the data to an image, which is then encoded into base 64.
-The QR code for this product is also updated.
+The QR code for this product also updated.

-The XML code is as follows:
+The XML code is:

 <record id="product_inherit" model="ir.ui.view"> <field name="name">product.qrcode</field> <field name="model">product.template</field> <field name="inherit_id" ref="product.product_template_only_form_view"/> <field name="arch" type="xml"> <xpath expr="//field[@name = 'barcode']" position="after"> <field name="qr_code" widget='image' class="oe_avatar" /> </xpath> </field> </record>